-Conventional use of herbal medicines is a part of our cultural and social heritage.
-Therefore, Ayurveda is famous in India and across the world.
+The conventional use of herbal medicines is a part of our Indian culture and social heritage.
 Ayurveda is a way of life that addresses holistic well-being.
 It improves health by minutely studying body types, food preferences and various other parameters.

-Many ayurvedic treatments and herbs provide multiple health benefits and have been part of our cultural heritage.
-Some Ayurvedic herbs even got international acclaim.
+While we continue to treasure Ayurvedic medicines and treatment methods, some Ayurvedic herbs have gained international acclaim.
 One such herb is Ashwagandha, one of the most celebrated herbs in Ayurveda.
-It provides enormous benefits.

 What is Ashwagandha?